conbojs/conbo/README.md

 Pseudo-interfaces
 -----------------

-With ConboJS, it's easy to test whether an object conforms to an interface.
+It's easy to test whether an object conforms to an interface.

 Developers can perform a strict comparison against an interface by creating an object that specifies the class of each property, or `undefined` for any: